Robust angle-based transfer learning in high dimensions: Simulation study

 \subsubsection{Multiple source studies}

 We also consider the situation where we have multiple source studies as introduced in Section \ref{multi_source}.
 The target sample size is set to $n=100$ and each of the five source populations is of size $N=5,000$.
 We compare the results of the proposed multi-source estimators, angleTL-multi1 and angleTL-multi2, with the target-only estimator and the proposed single-source angleTL applying on the best single-source estimates.
-In angleTL1 and angleTL2, we performance a three-fold cross validation on the target data to select the optimal tuning parameters.
-Given the optimal tuning parameters, we fit the model on all target samples to obtain the final model results.
-In angleTL1, we reserve 30\% of the target data (30 samples) for aggregation, which is not used in the cross validation.
-The two panels of violin plot in Fig.\ref{plot_sim_2} represent two configurations, the left shows the case where all source estimates have similar correlation as the target estimates between 0.4 to 0.6 and the right shows the case where some of the sources are much more helpful than others, with correlations ranging from 0.1 to 0.9.
-In the former case, the proposed angleTL-multi2 that aggregates all source estimates to find a composite direction outperforms angleTL applying on the best single source estimates ($\hat\bw_5$ with $\rho_5=0.6$) and angleTL-multi1 that learns the best linear combination of all source estimates.
-The later case shows similar pattern, where angleTL applying on the best single source ($\hat\bw_5$ with $\rho_5=0.9$) and angleTL-multi1 show improved performance, slightly worse than angleTL-multi2.
+In angleTL1, we reserve 30\% of the target data (30 samples) for aggregation.